 Capacity: 8 | Weight: 40lbs | Dimensions: 14’ (W) x 10’ (L) x 6’ 7” (H) | Bag Dimensions: 47” x 11” x 9.5” | Doors: 2 | Power Cord Vent: No | Hydrostatic Head Rating: N/A | Price: $$

 This Coleman 8-person instant tent is the right alternative for those who don’t have a minute to spare.
-It’s ideal for single parents who don’t have two sets of hands for putting together a tent, or if you make lots of short trips throughout the summer.
+It’s an ideal choice for single parents who don’t have two sets of hands for putting together a tent, or if you make lots of short camping trips throughout the summer.

 The setup of this Coleman 8-person tent is among the fastest on the market.
 The poles are pre-attached, so you only have to clip them into place and secure the tent into the ground, and you’re good to go.